Early Signs of Diabetes—Could You Have It and Not Know?

 When your body is constantly pulling fluid out of your tissues, you become dehydrated.
 You may not produce enough saliva, so you may experience that unpleasant "cottonmouth" sensation.
 You may also find your mouth feels irritated, particularly the corners.

 As I've already noted, diabetes affects the circulatory system.
 Problems with decreased blood flow are responsible for male impotence in diabetic men.
-Estimates have shown 35% to 75% of men with diabetes will suffer from impotence during their lifetime (Web MD).
+According to WebMD, estimates have shown 35% to 75% of men with diabetes will suffer from impotence during their lifetime.

 Increased or Unusual Infections